scottvr/pbngen/README.md

     - `out/input-bpp_quantized.png`: If `--bpp` is used, this is the input image after the initial BPP color reduction.
     - `out/bpp_quantized_palette_input.png`: If `--bpp` and `--palette-from` are used, this is the palette source image after BPP reduction.

- **Note: the intermediate files can be automatically cleaned up (deleted) by passing the --no-cruft flag on the command-line.i**
+ **Note: the intermediate files can be automatically cleaned up (deleted) by passing the --no-cruft flag on the command-line.**

 ## Tips for Best Results